Meet Kolbe

 I’m what some might call a wounded healer.

-My own healing has shaped the ear, voice, and presence I now offer as a psychotherapist, guide, and teacher.
-I've faced my wounds, brought them to Jesus with the right support, and watched Him transform those broken places into spaces of refuge—for me, and now, for those I accompany.
-My wounds are now my medicine.
+My own healing has shaped the ear, voice, and presence I now offer as a therapist, companion, and teacher.
+I've faced my wounds, brought them to Jesus with the right support, and watched Him transform those broken places into spaces of refuge; for me, and now, for those I accompany.
+Now, my wounds are my medicine.

 In short: I’ve been through it, myself.
 More importantly, I know there’s a way—unique to you—to flourishing and wholeness, too.

-And I know, just as truly, the hope of healing those ruptures.
+And I know, just as truly, the hope and realization of healing those ruptures.

-Like every human being, I’ve lived through moments too overwhelming for my nervous system to process—both inside and outside the home.
+Like every human being, I’ve lived through moments too overwhelming for my nervous system to process, both inside and outside the home.
 Over time, I carried layers of trauma in my body.
-Left unprocessed, they activated a web of burdens I’ve had to slowly unlearn, integrate, and release.
+Left unprocessed, they activated a web of adaptive responses I’ve had to slowly connect with, unburden, and redirect.

 And I’m grateful.
 That path—while hard—led me here.

-For a long time, my nervous system did what it knew to survive.
-I found safety in piety, perfectionism, performance, and a hyper-reliance on the approval of others.
+For a long time, my nervous system and psyche did what it knew to survive.
+I found safety in piety, perfectionism, performance, and the approval of others.
 These strategies worked—for a while.
 But they also pulled me away from my inner wisdom: my body, emotions, intuition, and sense of self.
 The more I tried to control my life, the more it seemed to slip through my fingers.

 Still, God met me there.

-By softening in the body, my mind became more spacious—more able to flow with the Holy Spirit’s daily promptings.
+By softening in the body, my mind became more spacious for every part of me, more able to flow with the Holy Spirit’s daily promptings.

 All of this unfolded alongside the outer terrain of life: high school, college, marriage, parenthood, and grad school.